Wilma Rudolph was

 a truly astonishing feat.
 Wilma Rudolph was “The fastest woman in the

-Wilma then graduated from college and became a teacher, coach and mentor to
+Wilma then graduated from college and became a teacher, coach and mentor to others,

-the power of dreams, for the potential for greatness lives within each of
+power of dreams, for the potential for greatness lives within each of

 us.”
 Through experiencing her inspiring story, children will gain a